AllwineDesigns/MUSE/README.md

 On a Mac, GarageBand is a great option for playing back your MIDI events.
 On Windows, [Anvil Studio](http://anvilstudio.com/) is a free application that we used in the Magical Musical Objects class at the Children's Museum of Bozeman STEAMlab.
-You'll need to configure your synthesizer to play the notes sent from
+You'll need to configure your synthesizer to play the notes sent from your Arduino.
+In Anvil Studio, you can go View - Synthesizers, MIDI + Audio Devices.
+Then check the "MIDI Thru enabled for selected MIDI Out device" checkbox.

 ## Play music on a digital keyboard (or other synthesizer)